 There are different types of anxiety.
 Often they include negative thinking and ‘what if’ scenarios.

-What are common signs of anxiety that indicate it is time to seek help?
+What are common signs of anxiety that indicate it’s time to seek help?

 Often the first place to seek help is with a psychotherapist.
-Together, you and the therapist can discuss when it is time to talk with your doctor about medication to treat anxiety (and depression).
-This especially makes sense if you know of a therapist you feel comfortable talking with.
+Together, you and the therapist can discuss when it’s time to talk with your doctor about medication to treat anxiety (and depression).
+This especially makes sense if you know a therapist with whom you feel comfortable talking.

 All of us at times feel sad or discouraged.
-Depression is more than that, and it can last days, weeks, months, or years.
-Especially if left untreated.
+Depression is more than that, however, and it can last days, weeks, months, or years, especially if left untreated.

-It’s important to seek help for these symptoms since they can cause significant distress and affect your relationships at home, school, work, and in other important areas.
+It’s important to seek help for these symptoms, as they can cause significant distress and affect your relationships at home, school, work, and in other important areas.